GregariousMammal/Main-Site/_posts/2016-11-29-setapp-aims-to-solve-the-app-problem-for-macs.markdown

 ## App, app, and away!

 I found the Setapp experience flawless, problem free, and so Mac-like I barely noticed the short delay getting hold of an application I needed.
 Hopefully MacPaw will convince enough developers to sign up their apps to justify the price, and help solve the problems of Mac developers and users alike.

+_Want to sign up for the service?
+[Use this invite link that is valid for 50 of you lovely people](https://setapp.com/?inviteRef=060480c1-ba5b-11e6-ae4b-080027c363c3)_.